Skip to main content

 Configuration Details

-See the full configuration reference for all available options.
+See the Playwright configuration reference or the Appium configuration reference for all available options.

 What does each example demonstrate in depth?